Georgia Department of Transportation: Highway system

 The state of Georgia has 1244 mi of Interstate highways within its state lines.
 Georgia's major Interstate Highways are I-95, I-75, I-16, I-85, and I-20.
 Other important interstate highways are I-24 and I-59.
 I-285 is Atlanta's perimeter route and I-575 connects with counties in north Georgia on I-75 and I-675 connects to I-285 on the south side of Atlanta.
 I-475 is a western bypass of Macon, shortening the trip for through I-75 traffic.
 The Georgia Department of Transportation maintains only 16 percent of the roads in the state.
 The other 84 percent are the responsibility of the counties and cities; 75 percent of those roads are county roads.

 GDOT maintains approximately 18,000 miles of state routes and has maintained this mileage cap since the early 1970s.
-This has led to a significant shift of road responsibility from state responsibility to local governments.
+This has led to a significant shift of road responsibility from state to local governments.
 This is because the state highway system has not been allowed to grow in proportion to the massive overall road system growth due to rapid population increases statewide over the past 40 years.
-This has left many urbanized counties forced to maintain many miles of arterial routes and a few freeways due to inability to get these roads onto the state highway system.
+This has left many urbanized counties forced to maintain many miles of arterial routes and a few freeways due to the inability to get these roads onto the state highway system.